“Don’t hold anyone to an expectation unless you have stated to them what that expectation is.”

 Discussion of performance is not a once in while conversation.
 Rather, it is a routine activity centered on expectations.

-About 15 years ago I worked on a high-performing learning and development team.
-We routinely practiced our training delivery and facilitation skills in front of the team.
-We assessed everything from gestures and vocal tone to how to foster valuable discussions amongst participants.
-Our boss was (still is) an expert public speaker and learning facilitator.
-She held us all to a high expectation.
-I was more nervous to deliver training in front of her and my peers than any other leader, even executive, at the company.
+About 20 years ago I worked on a high-performing learning and development team.
+We routinely practiced our training delivery and facilitation skills in front of each other.
+We assessed everything from gestures and vocal tone to how to initiate discussions.
+Our boss was an expert public speaker and learning facilitator.
+I was more nervous to deliver training in front of her and my peers than anyone else at the company.

-Even though I was nervous, there was a comforting aspect to the activity.
-At the conclusion of our delivery, we evaluated ourselves first.
+These activities of practicing in front of the team occurred quarterly.
+At the conclusion of our session, we evaluated ourselves first.
 Our boss called it “P’s and C’s”.
-We would first share our “positives” and then share our personal “critiques.”
-The exercise was so valuable because it challenged us to recognize our strengths and what we do well.
-Then, we were able to critique ourselves before anyone else shared feedback.
+We first shared our “positives” and then shared our personal “critiques.”
+The exercise was valuable because it challenged us to recognize our strengths and what we did well first.
+Then, we were able to critique ourselves before anyone else could.
 Often, I knew when I wasn’t my best and was able to address it before anyone else did.
 This put the power of continuous improvement in my own hands.
-Then, the team offered P’s & C’s as well.
-Because I had already evaluated myself first, it took the threat out of everyone else’s critique.
-Sometimes, the team picked up on something I wasn’t aware of and when that was shared, I was listening.
-I was more open to their feedback after having critiqued myself first.

 Back then, I didn’t know there was neuroscience to back-up why self-evaluations are an effective approach for performance discussions.